cmzluna/cmzluna/README.md

 ###  Hi, there! 👨🏻‍💻

 I’m Claudio Mazzoli.
-  I am a fullstack web developer working with JS, React, Node.
+  I am a fullstack web developer working with JS, React, Node and many other technologies.
 My current focus is on the FrontEnd although I enjoy also working on the BackEnd.
 <br />